sandygrandy/Semester-Project-1/README.md

 Created a web page for Aurora Science Museum.
 Brand design, logo design, ui/ux design and web development of the page.

-You can add some bullet points if you'd like to:

-List item 1
-List item 2
-List item 3
 Built With

 Adobe XD